fdsayre/fdsayre.github.io/_projects/collabwithai.md

 ---
-title: "Collaborating with AI"
+title: "Collaborating with AI Meta Workshop - Outline"
 ---

-# Collaborating with AI Meta Workshop - Outline

 The following is an outline for an experimental workshop on collaborating with AI for faculty, staff, and administrators at Thompson Rivers University.